asen/smg/docs/index.md

 data specific to an object (e.g. the **jsgraph** plugin providing "Zoom" and "Historam" actions)

-- plugins can also provide some monitoring functionality.
-E.g. we have a plugin which can detect "anomalies" (spikes) in selected graphs (**spiker**).
-Also it is possible to write a plugin which monitors another plugin data (e.g. our **api-resp-time-check** plugin monitoring **jamon-live** data.

 ##### Currently available plugins

-- Jamon (Smule specific) - these are actually several plugins
-  - jamon-live - this provides a close to real-time (1 minte delay) graphs for small selected jamon stats
+- jsgraph - this plugin provides a JavaScript graphing capabilities for objects exports two actions ("Zoom" and "Histogram").
-  - api-resp-time-check - this is actually built on top of jamon-live and helps us get alerts whenever some API becomes slower than its configured threshold (250ms by default with expetions for known slower APIs)
-  - jamon-rrd - this provides graphs for all available in SNP logs jamon stats but come with one hour delay (after hourly log rotation).
-  These are hundreds of thousands objects so we have multiple dedicated to jamon-rrd instances (currently 4), each processing subset of the SNP servers, according to their functional roles (api, renderer, etc).
+It works by using the existing API to fetch raw csv data from the rrd object(s) and using the [plot.ly](http://plot.ly/) library to display fancier graphs client-side.

+- calc - this plugin provides to plot arbitrary graph from SMG object time series by applying comples arithmetic expressions involving these time series.

 - spiker - this plugin runs periodically (as configured) and tries to detect anomalies (like sudden spikes and drops) in the graphs.
-Details TBD (check the source)

-- jsgraph - this plugin provides a JavaScript (highcharts.com) graphing capabilities for objects exports two actions ("Zoom" and "Histogram").
-It works by using the existing API to fetch raw csv data from the rrd object(s) and using highcharts to display fancier graphs client-side.

-- calc - this plugin provides to plot arbitrary graph from SMG object time series by applying comples arithmetic expressions involving these time series.

-- monitor (Deprecated, to be gone) - used to provide general monitoring functionality (also covering spiker) but this functionality is now rolled out into the new and more scalable [Monitoring](#monitoring) functionality.
+It is deprecated (the monitoring functionality does the same, better) and is provided more liek for an example.

 <a name="monitoring" />
 #### Monitoring